 Geocentric Datum of Australia (GDA) transformation software

-The Geocentric Datum of Australia is being updated from GDA94 to GDA2020.
-This change will bring Australia’s national latitude and longitude coordinates into line with satellite positioning systems, making it possible for smartphones and other positioning technologies to accurately align with features marked on our maps.
+The Geocentric Datum of Australia has been updated from GDA94 to GDA2020.
+This change brings Australia's national latitude and longitude coordinates into line with satellite positioning systems, making it possible for smartphones and other positioning technologies to accurately align with features marked on our maps.

 GDA software development kit